jupyterhub/jupyterhub/CHECKLIST-Release.md

     * Follow release process steps
     * Send builds to PyPI (Warehouse) and Conda Forge

-- Blog post and/or release notebook
+- Blog post and/or release note

 - Notify users of release